BookDragon221B/BizQuiz/README.md

 The naviagation of BizQuiz is fairly simply, consisting of silver buttons on a blue background to answer questions, choose your topic, and get to the topics.

+As required in the formatting guide, here is the GUI in PDF format: file:///Users/tarynneal/Downloads/BizQuiz%20Screenshots.pdf

 The sourcing and lincensing for the questions for each of the topics is providided on the pop up at the beginning, but here's it anyways:

 This app was made as a part of the Mobile Application Development FBLA-PBL competitive event.